neurodebian/neurodebian/sphinx/index.rst

 Debian
 ------

-Having being exposed to the wonders of NeuroDebian_ you are no longer satisfied with your previous choice of operating system?
+Having been exposed to the wonders of NeuroDebian_ you are no longer satisfied with your previous choice of operating system?
 We would recommend installing Debian_ to replace or complement (dual-boot) your existing OS.
 Please visit `"Getting Debian"